Films proposed around the commemoration of January 27, 1945

 France, 1996, 22 minutes

-Short film on the transmission of memory, of the remembrance of Jewish people and families victims of Nazism, whether all their members perished or not.
-According to the poet Benjamin Fondane, this is an evocation of the victims in the fullness of their “man’s face”, not a documentary on Nazism or the Shoah.
-Images of the camps, corpses or faces behind the barbed wire speak exclusively about the executioner.
-The subject of this film is to restore to the victims their identity as living beings, to grasp the intensity of the presence of men, women and children, of a people from which it was intended to make all traces disappear.
+Short film on the transmission of memory, the memory of Jewish individuals and families who were victims of Nazism, whether or not all their members perished.
+According to the poet Benjamin Fondane, it is an evocation of the victims in the fullness of their "human face", and not a documentary on Nazism or the Shoah.
+The images of camps, corpses or faces behind the barbed wire speak exclusively of the executioner.
+The subject of this film is to restore to the victims their identity as alive, to capture the intensity of the presence of men, women, children, a people whose we wanted to remove all traces.

-With Voyages, Emmanuel Finkiel delivered a first feature film with an impressive power of suggestion and great mastery.
-Three portraits of women haunted by impossible loss and linked by the same gap, that of the Shoah, in three countries: Poland, France and Israel.
+With Voyages, Emmanuel Finkiel delivered a first feature film of impressive suggestion and great mastery.
+Three portraits of women haunted by impossible mourning and linked by the same gap, that of the Shoah, in three countries, Poland, France, and Israel.